 Unlike an in-house consultant who may be a generalist and not have all of the specialist skills you require, an outsourced consultancy is likely to have a team of experienced experts across a range of HR specialisms such as payroll and employee relations.
 They will have covered everything from recruitment to dismissals to managing office politics, and will know the best way to deal with everything that comes your way.

-One of the biggest worries that we see in employers is the inability to keep up with changing employment laws, and the fear of receiving penalties for accidental non-compliance.
+One of the biggest worries that we see in small business owners is the inability to keep up with changing employment laws, and the fear of receiving penalties for accidental non-compliance.
 As a third-party consultancy, it’s your HR provider’s job to keep up to date with legal requirements for businesses, and to know how to implement them easily and quickly for your organisation.
 This way, you won’t have to worry about staying compliant, as the work is done for you.

 An experienced HR team with top-notch resources at their disposal is much more likely to hire the right candidates for your business than a busy in-house employee trying to manage everything.
 They’ll have the time and expertise required to source candidates, filter by your chosen criteria and provide any necessary advice about the recruitment process.